michelebucelli/nmpde-projects/README.md

 ### OInstruction to build and run the code

-The brain mesh can be downloaded from this link and placed inside the foder "FK_solver/mesh": https://drive.google.com/file/d/1PJTaHAU-kgxId5_C6Zd4nj27HRcyHZS2/view
+The brain mesh can be downloaded from this link and placed inside the folder "FK_solver/mesh": https://drive.google.com/file/d/1PJTaHAU-kgxId5_C6Zd4nj27HRcyHZS2/view

 ### Compiling